mflorence99/serverx-ts/README.md

 * *Low cold-start latency* as needed in serverless deployments, where in theory every request can trigger a cold start

-* *Optimized for microservices* in particular those that deploy `application/json` responses and typically deployed in serverless environments
+* *Optimized for microservices* in particular those that send `application/json` responses and typically deployed in serverless environments

 * *OpenAPI support* out-of-the-box to support the automated discovery and activation of the microservices for which ServeRX-ts is intended via the standard [OpenAPI](https://swagger.io/docs/specification/about/) specification